syncfusion/ej2-react-docs/src/charts/range-navigator/tool-tip.md

 <!-- markdownlint-disable MD036 -->

-The range navigator supports tooltips for sliders.
-Sliders are used to select data at a range in the range navigator.
-Tooltips  display the selected start and end values.
+The tooltip for sliders are supported by the Range Selector.
+Sliders are used in the Range Selector to select data from a specific range.
+The tooltip displays the selected start and end values.

 <!-- markdownlint-disable MD013 -->

 ## Customization

-Tooltips can be customized using the following properties:
+Tooltip can be customized using the following properties:

-* tooltip: Customizes the text displayed in tooltip.
-* enable: Customizes the visibility of the tooltip.
+* enable - Customizes the visibility of the tooltip.
-* fill: Customizes the background color of the tooltip.
+* fill - Customizes the background color of the tooltip.
-* opacity: Customizes the opacity of the tooltip.
+* opacity - Customizes the opacity of the tooltip.
-* textStyle: Customizes the font size, color, family, style, weight, alignment, and overflow of the tooltip.
+* textStyle - Customizes the font size, color, family, style, weight, alignment, and overflow of the tooltip.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}